photo by Nomadic Pursuits

 Arrive: Whether you fly into town or drive in on one of the three interstates that run through the city, you’ll have no trouble getting here given that half of the U.S. population lives within 600 miles of Nashville.
 For accommodations, you can choose from the luxurious (the brand new downtown Omni Hotel, or the classic Hutton and Union Station hotels) to the adventurous (the Nashville Downtown Hostel is located right on the Cumberland).
 For the most affordable and most local experience, opt for an apartment rental from Airbnb.
 Aim for anywhere between I-65 and Charlotte and north of Wedgewood for an area that’s sure to be safe and offer easy to access to all of Nashville’s hot spots.

 Hit the Honky Tonks: As much as locals like to hate on downtown, spending a night honky tonkin’ is the quintessential Nashville experience.
 Broadway is home to hundreds of bars and music venues, along with Bridgestone Arena, the Country Music Hall of Fame, Ryman Auditorium (original home of the Grand Old Opry) and other cultural and entertainment centers.
 Let the flashing lights and music cascading out of every local hot spot welcome you to town, and be prepared for an adventure in a city where anything can happen.
+Music is crucial to our wellbeing, even when we’re young we listen to kids nursery rhyme and dance along, so Nashville is the perfect place to go if you need an uplifting experience.

 For dinner, downtown offers the typical tourist-friendly fare from Hard Rock to Margaritaville, or you can opt for a more local experience at one of the nicer eateries such as The Southern, Merchant’s, Pub5 or Husk.
 For a low-cost dinner and true Southern experience, choose Jack’s Bar-b-que on Broadway.